-Anti-Racism, Diversity & Inclusion
+Anti-Racism, Equity & Inclusion

 Outrage in 2020 at the murder of George Floyd and others at the hands of police sparked a long-overdue awakening to racial injustice and calls to dismantle systemic racism.
 We at Cathedral Square shared this outrage and immediately committed to take action, recognizing there surely was more we could do to assess and address unrecognized racism within our own organization.

-We drafted a plan of action and created an Anti-Racism Committee in June 2020 to examine our policies and procedures, to plan anti-racist education and training for staff and residents, and to develop goals and a timeline for reaching them.
-The following month, we joined 30+ organizations and agencies in signing on to the City of Burlington’s declaration that racism is a public health emergency – an issue the pandemic had brought into sharp focus.
+We drafted a plan of action and created an Anti-Racism Committee in June 2020 to examine our policies and procedures, to plan anti-racism education and training for staff and residents, and to develop goals and a timeline for reaching them.
+The following month, we joined 30+ organizations and agencies in signing on to the City of Burlington’s declaration that racism is a public health emergency –- an issue the pandemic had brought into sharp focus.

 Our seven-staff-member Anti-Racism Committee meets twice a month.
-We started by reviewing our current staff makeup (13.6% non-white), examined our housing and job applications, reviewed our job descriptions and hiring procedures with Human Resources, created a list of people and BIPOC organizations that HR is now notifying when we have key job openings, made recommendations that were incorporated into the 2021-2023 Cathedral Square Strategic Plan, and successfully applied for a grant to cover the cost of professional staff training in implicit bias and anti-racist best practices.
+We started by reviewing our current staff makeup (13.6% non-white), examined our housing and job applications, reviewed our job descriptions and hiring procedures with Human Resources, created a list of people and BIPOC organizations that HR is now notifying when we have key job openings, made recommendations that were incorporated into the 2021-2023 Cathedral Square Strategic Plan, and successfully applied for a grant to cover the cost of professional staff training in implicit bias and anti-racism best practices.

 We will continue to examine our policies and priorities through a racial-justice lens to ensure that our organization and our work proceed with racial justice and equity at top of mind.
 We recognize that this a process and that it will never be finished.
 We also recognize that we may make mistakes as we move forward, but when that happens we will correct our course and continue forging ahead.
 We are committed to doing our part to remedy the scourge of racism and to advance people of color within our organization.